 The North American Industry Classification System (NAICS) is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.

-SBA - Financing Your Business Information on government loans, estimatingh expenses, sources of income and other financial information
+SBA - Financing Your Business Information on government loans, estimating expenses, sources of income and other financial information

 Small Business Investor Alliance – Since 1958, SBIA has provided over 57.2 billion dollars in financing to over 107,000 companies.
 The step-by-step guide contains information on the procedures to obtaining SBIC financing.